michaelway/KASParClean/README.md

 ```
 **N.B.
 It is important that the "Sample Name" and "Call" columns are correctly filled out for later stages.**

-###Run Script
+###Run Function

-Set the working directory to the location of your
+Set the working directory to the location of your input data and run the KASPar_process() function on your input text file.
 ```
 KASPar_process("SNP1.txt")
 ```
 This will produce two files:

-1. A log file with a summary of the dataset
+1. A log file with a summary of the dataset (e.g. *SNP1.txt.log*)
-2. A PDF with scatterplots of all of the plates that underwent genotyping and total scatterplots of the raw and cleaned data
+2. A PDF with scatterplots of all of the plates that underwent genotyping and total scatterplots of the raw and cleaned data (e.g. *SNP1.txt.pdf*)
+3. A CSV file containing the processed genotype data (e.g. *SNP1.txtclean.csv*)

 ####Log file